Log Odds: Simple Definition & Examples, Conversions

 Using Log Odds

-We sometimes choose to use log odds instead of more basic probability measures because they’re so easily updated with new data.
+Sometimes, we prefer using log odds instead of basic probability measures because they are easily updated with new data — a common scenario in Bayesian statistics.

 References